NOAA Bonaire 2008 Explorers

 Virginia Institute of Marine Science, College of William & Mary

-Mark received his A.B. magna cum laude, A.M., and Ph.D. degrees in Biology from Harvard.
-His research interests include developing Autonomous Underwater Vehicles (AUVs) and new ways to use them, how organisms like corals and their allies respond to water motion, and how size affects the biology of aquatic invertebrates and plants.
+Mark Patterson received his AB, AM, and PhD in biology from Harvard.
+His research interests include developing AUVs and new ways to use them, how organisms like corals and their allies respond to water motion, and how size affects the biology of aquatic invertebrates and plants.
 He was the software, sensor, and computer architect behind the Fetch- (US Patent 5,995,822) and NNemo-class AUVs (Northrop Grumman).
-From 1996-2005, Mark served as co-founder, CTO, and VP of Sias Patterson, Inc, the first commercial maker of small AUV technology (now owned by Fetch LLC).
+From 1996 to 2005, Patterson served as co-founder, CTO (chief technical officer), and vice president of Sias Patterson, Inc, the first commercial maker of small AUV technology (now owned by Fetch LLC).
 He is lead inventor on US Patent 7,221,621, a method for recognizing targets from side scan sonar using neural networks.
 His field work with AUVs has taken him to the Gulf of Mexico, Chesapeake Bay, Caribbean, California, and Antarctica.
 A veteran of a dozen research cruises, he also has logged 79 days as a saturation diver in the world’s only underwater laboratory, NOAA’s Aquarius, where he recently taught live underwater classrooms as part of Project SeaCAMEL, an outreach effort of the Living Oceans Foundation.

 Logistics Coordinator and Public Relations